Of Mice and Men (1992 film)

-Of Mice and Men is a 1992 American period drama film produced and directed by Gary Sinise from a screenplay by Horton Foote.
-Based on John Steinbeck's 1937 novella of the same name, it stars John Malkovich as the intellectually disabled Lennie and Sinise as George, two farm workers who travel together and dream of one day owning their own land.
+Of Mice and Men is a 1992 American period drama film produced and directed by Gary Sinise, adapted by Horton Foote from John Steinbeck's 1937 novella of the same name.
+It stars John Malkovich as the intellectually disabled Lennie and Sinise as George, two farm workers who travel together and dream of one day owning their own land.
 Like the novella, it explores themes of discrimination, loneliness, and the American Dream, as well as the desire for a place to call home.

-Of Mice and Men took part in the 1992 Cannes Film Festival, where Sinise was nominated for the Palme d'Or award, given to the director of the best-featured film.
-After the film debuted in the United States on October 2, 1992, it received acclaim from critics.
+This is the second theatrical film adaptation of Steinbeck's novel, following the 1939 film.
+It premiered at the 1992 Cannes Film Festival, where it was nominated for the Palme d'Or.
+Of Mice and Men was released in the United States on October 2, 1992 by Metro-Goldwyn-Mayer, to positive reviews.

 Plot

-The film opens with George Milton reminiscing in a boxcar.
+The film opens with George Milton in a boxcar, reminiscing what led to his current situation.

 During the Great Depression, quick-witted George Milton and physically strong but mentally disabled Lennie Small are fleeing their previous employment, where Lennie was accused of attempted rape after he held onto a woman’s dress, prompted by his love of stroking soft things.
 They manage to evade men sending dogs after Lennie.
-They travel to work on Tyler Ranch near Soledad.
+They take a greyhound bus in Salinas and travel south to work on Tyler Ranch near Soledad.

 George agrees to tell Lennie again about their dream, describing how they will one day have their own piece of land where Lennie will tend their rabbits.
-At Tyler Ranch, the Boss is suspicious of Lennie's mental condition.
-George claims Lennie was kicked in the head by a horse as a child.
+At Tyler Ranch, when the Boss becomes suspicious of Lennie's mental condition, George lies to him saying Lennie is his cousin and was kicked in the head by a horse as a child.
 They befriend old one-handed ranch-hand Candy; but Curley, the Boss's son and an arrogant boxer, torments them.
-Curley's wife flirts with Lennie and George.
+Curley's wife flirts with Lennie and George, and George strictly instructs Lennie to stay away from her.

 George meets their colleagues, respected headman Slim, and Carlson, who suggests they shoot Candy's sick dog and give him one of Slim's puppies.
 After a hard day, George is proud of Lennie's work and gets him his puppy.
 Candy offers to pitch in with Lennie and George to buy their farm.
 Just as it seems their dream is moving closer, Curley accuses Slim of keeping his wife company.
 Curley attacks Lennie for laughing, goading him to fight back.
 Prompted by George, Lennie crushes Curley's hand.
 George fears for their jobs but Slim gives Curley an ultimatum: if Curley tries to get George and Lennie fired, Slim will humiliate Curley by telling everyone how Curley's hand really got crushed.
 Concerned for his reputation, Curley reluctantly agrees to say his hand got caught in a machine.